turingschool/md_launch_curriculum/Mod1/Lessons/Week3/Classes.md

 With your pair, define a Dog class and create instances of that class in your `program.cs`.

 Now, give your Dog class some properties that are set using arguments to initialize and some properties that have default values.
-Make some instances of your Dog class, and use `Console.WriteLine()` to verify that your person objects are being created appropriately.
+Make some instances of your Dog class, and use `Console.WriteLine()` to verify that your dog objects are being created appropriately.

 ## Using and Updating Properties